 Architecture and Packages

-The repository has four main parts:
+The repository has these main parts:

 Path Role